UCLA-IRL/NAC-ABE/README.md

 * **Encryptor**.
 The party who get decryption keys from the attribute authority and consume encrypted data.
 * **Decryptor**.
 The party who follows data owner's decision and produce encrypted data.

-These four parties are implemented in four classes in the library: `CpAttributeAuthority`, `DataOwner`, `producer`, and `consumer`.
+These five parties are implemented in four classes in the library: `CpAttributeAuthority`, `KpAttributeAuthority`, `DataOwner`, `producer`, and `consumer`.

-> For now, only Ciphertext Policy Attribute-based Encryption (CP-ABE) is supported.
+> For now, Both Ciphertext Policy Attribute-based Encryption (CP-ABE) and Key Policy Attribute-based Encryption (KP-ABE) is supported.
-> A future work is to support KP-ABE as well so that the application can decide the favor based on its requirements.

 From the perspective of the data flow:
 * Content is encrypted by the content KEY (CK), which is symmetric AES key.